 The Revenue Plateau | Bill Foss

-There's a number the business keeps finding.
+There is a number the business keeps finding.

-You've been past it.
+You have been past it.
 A strong quarter.
 A run of momentum that felt like it was finally breaking something open.
 Revenue climbed.
 The energy was different.

 Then something happened.